rishihot55/festember-photobooth-demo/README.md

 To setup the system, follow the given steps:
 - Copy or rename the `.env.sample` file as `.env` and fill it up with your database and environment configuration
 - Run `composer install` to install all laravel modules
+- Run `php artisan key:generate` to create the app key for your local instance
 - Run `php artisan migrate` to execute all migrations
 - Run `php artisan db:seed` to seed the DB with sample data

 ## Running the server
 To start the server, run `php artisan serve` to run the server in development mode.
 Otherwise, configure it to run on Apache/NGINX/HHVM using the public folder as DocumentRoot.
 Set up .htaccess appropriately to allow URL rewrites.

 ## Routes